Heavy Recovery Hazmat Cleanup Log Automation: Killing the $7,500 Denied Insurance Line Leak

 Built for 8-Figure Scale

-Used by elite operators to automate dispatch, voice triage, and invoice routing.
+Used by elite operators with GoHighLevel, Make, and ServiceTitan to automate dispatch, voice triage, and invoice routing.

 - Smart Dispatch: Uses historical technician conversion rates to put your best sellers on the highest-value leads.